jessitron/git-happens/dojo.md

   * `gem install jekyll`

 ## Setup
+* open your browser to http://jessitron.github.com/git-happens/dojo.html
+* the repo for this site is at https://github.com/jessitron/git-happens
 * we will add a few people as committers
   * add to index.md the name of a page that they'd like to see covered
   * push your changes